 That is, until you wake up bright and early the following morning.

-Your arms ache, your abs ache, your legs are killing you… You feel like you’re never going to be able to take the stairs again, let alone dominate your next workout.
+Your arms ache, your abs ache, your legs are killing you…you feel like you’re never going to be able to take the stairs again, let alone get in for your next workout.

-DOMS results from microscopic tears within muscle tissues, which is what you're creating when you workout.
+The reason for this is that there are microscopic tears within muscle tissues, which is what you're creating when you work out.
 The muscle pain is due to inflammation within the muscle, which is one of the main triggers for this muscle soreness.

 The pain response is your body's way of signaling to you that repair work is going on and that you'd best leave it be for a few days.

-Getting sore muscles a day or two after an intensive workout or vigorous exercise is normal, especially if you are increasing your exercise intensity or starting on a new sport or exercise.
+With all that said, it is normal to have some muscle soreness a day or two after a tough workout, especially if you are increasing your exercise intensity or starting on a new sport or exercise.

 We often wear our DOMS as a badge of honor and believe that if we’re not sore, we’re not doing enough during our workouts.
 But that’s just not true.